 Feast at Mokapu – Those of you staying at one of the mega luxury resorts in Wailea will be able to walk to the Andaz Luau, held every Tuesday and Sunday.
 This is the high-end Maui luau everyone has been asking for!
-Really quality dishes served to your table, less people, incredible show, and a view that can’t be topped.
+Really quality dishes served to your table, fewer people, incredible show, and a view that can’t be topped.

 What To Do

-Charter a Boat – Shadowfax is my favorite boat, simply for the fact that it only seats up to 6 guests and absolutely rules.
+Charter a Boat – Nova is my favorite boat, simply for the fact that it only seats up to 6 guests and absolutely rules.
 Captain Mike offers many different options for private sailing tours, so hop on and enjoy a day of snorkeling, sunset sailing, whale watching, or whatever ocean activity suits your fancy.
 Visit popular areas like South and West Maui, or go for gold and book an overnight tour!
 Fact: Everything is more fun on a sailboat.

 Take a Helicopter Tour – Ever since my first helicopter ride on Maui, I can’t wait to go again.
 Although I definitely enjoyed the complete island tour, if money were no object, I’d go for the 2 hour Maui & Big Island option, which takes guests up and around Haleakala Volcano before crossing the Alenuihaha Channel to see the Big Island’s Kohala Mountains.
 Hell, for the right price, you could probably hire a helicopter to take you to lunch.
 Dream big.